 If you read Southern cooking magazines, you might be familiar with the Sweet Grass Dairy Cheese Shop.
-Although this local business is known for their dairy cheese selections, they also serve traditional lunch and dinner plates.
-Try Sweet Grass Dairy’s Taste of Thomasville cheeseboard with roasted pecans, green tomato marmalade, strawberry fig preserves, crackers, and homemade bread & butter pickles paired with Asher Blue, Green Hill, SGD Pimento, and Thomasville Tomme cheeses.
+Although this local business is known for its dairy cheese selections, they also serve traditional lunch and dinner plates.
+Try Sweet Grass Dairy’s Taste of Thomasville cheese board with roasted pecans, green tomato marmalade, strawberry fig preserves, crackers, and homemade bread & butter pickles paired with Asher Blue, Green Hill, SGD Pimento, and Thomasville Tomme cheeses.

 Tour Thomasville on an Electric Bike

 Joyride is a local company renting electric bikes.
-This is a unique bicycling experience where you pedal as much, or as little, as you want and the bike takes care of the rest with the push of a button.
-The wide tires make even the novice bike rider feel comfortable and grounded as they explore downtown Thomasville on two wheels.
+This unique bicycling experience allows you to pedal as much or as little as you want.
+The bike takes care of the rest with the push of a button.
+Its wide tires make even the novice bike rider feel comfortable and grounded as they explore downtown Thomasville on two wheels.
 Rent a bike all day or just for a few hours.
 Helmets are available but not required for adults. **This business is permanently closed.

 Shop Local in a Historic Downtown Setting

 Thomasville’s adorable retail boutiques will charm any shopper.
 Whether you are looking for clothing, gifts, souvenirs, housewares, children’s items, or books, these downtown shops have it all.
 Favorite shops are Firefly, Harden’s Taxidermy, The Bookshelf, The Shoe Box, Smallcakes, and Kevin’s Fine Outdoor Gear & Apparel.
 Downtown Thomasville also boasts 12 hidden bronze quail.
-This is a fun activity for when you are shopping Jackson street.
-Pick up a score card from the Thomasville CVB that also gives you hints.
+This is a fun activity for when you’re shopping on Jackson Street.
+Pick up a scorecard from the Thomasville CVB that also gives you hints.
 Some quail are harder to spot than others.

 Participate in Thomasville’s Historic Walking & Driving Tour

 Walk or drive around scenic Thomasville to see their gorgeous historic homes and mansions.
 Pick up a map from the Visitors Center, which gives descriptions and addresses of the homes.
-Some of the more popular sites are the Royal Miller House, Thomas Drug Store, Ephraim Ponder House, and 1884 Paxton House, now a stunning bed and breakfast inn.
+Some of the more popular sites are the Royal Miller House, Thomas Drug Store, Ephraim Ponder House, and The Paxton, now a stunning bed and breakfast inn.
 Historic churches and other points of interest, such as the St. Thomas Episcopal Church, were also mentioned and mapped out.

 Thomasville, Georgia Bucket List Complete

-Thomasville is a great place to check off a bucket list of amazing Southern hosts, places, foods, and activities for the whole family.
+Thomasville, Georgia is a great place to check off a bucket list of amazing Southern hosts, sites, foods, and activities for the whole family.
 I hope you will enjoy the Victorian storefronts, brick streets, and laid-back charms of this adorable Southern gem as much as I did.